 Well into this experiment I discovered that I lacked bulgur or couscous, the traditional grain components of the tabbouleh.
 I was impulsive and had not checked my supplies before cooking.
 Thankfully, I had some whole-wheat pearl couscous (aka Israeli couscous) on hand.
 As Bob Ross would say, it was a happy accident.
 Pearl couscous is basically a tiny round pasta ball, larger than semolina couscous and pleasantly chewy once cooked.
 You can use either type of couscous here.

-I’ve heard that eating spicy foods in hot weather actually helps you cool off, due to the sweat that may emerge.
+I’ve heard that eating spicy foods in hot weather helps you cool off.
+After all, sweating is our body’s natural air conditioner.
 That’s one of the advantages of this dish.

-By eating those carrots roots to leaves, you’ve just doubled the value of those carrots.
+And by eating those carrots, roots to leaves, you’ve just doubled their value.
 A good deal, indeed.

 Most importantly: it tastes pretty damn good too and travels well.